Imperial College London Imaging Hub

 The mission of the Imaging Hub is to be a leading microscopy knowledge center, fostering meaningful dialogue between academia and industry.

-The Imaging labs in Imperial’s South Kensington campus comprise of two large rooms equipped with Leica Microsystem’s latest advanced confocal and widefield microscopy systems.
-Open to all researchers, it also includes an analysis suite with Aivia software for AI-based image analysis and a tissue culture area for sample preparation, with additional support facilities nearby.
-Expert guidance is provided by Leica's Application Specialists who can provide technical advice and answer any questions relating to imaging workflows.
+The Imaging labs in Imperial’s South Kensington campus comprise of two rooms equipped with Leica Microsystems advanced confocal and widefield microscopy solutions.
+Open to all researchers, they also include an analysis suite with Aivia software for AI-based image analysis, and a tissue culture area for sample preparation, with additional support facilities nearby.

 Regular feedback from an application specialist helps you to fully utilise the capabilities of the systems.
 This enables you to rapidly acquire high-quality data, crucial for gathering preliminary results for your next grant application or completing the final revision of a manuscript under review.